icazzaniga/MDIntrinsicDimension/docs/index.rst

 1. Computes the projection
 2. Estimates ID

-Projections are included in the ID estimation procedure as the initial step of dimensionality reduction to remove non-interesting movements such as global- rigid-body translations and rotations.
+Projections are included in the ID estimation procedure as the initial step of dimensionality reduction to remove non-interesting movements such as global rigid-body translations and rotations.
 After this initial step, ID is computed.